Amortization Table Definition

 - The loan disbursement is done as a lump-sum-amount.

-- The loan has to be repaid over a period of time in monthly installments.
+- The loan has to be repaid over a while in monthly installments.

 - The installment that is paid each month is of equal amount, known as equated installment.

 - The rate of interest that is being applied to the loan is fixed.

 How does Amortization Table Work?

 How to Calculate Interest on the Amortization Table?

 The interest portion reflected in the amortization table is calculated by multiplying the outstanding opening principal by the monthly rate of interest.
 The monthly rate of interest can be calculated by dividing the yearly rate of interest by twelve.
 The outstanding principal is always mentioned in the amortization schedule.
 As the exceptional principal keeps on decreasing with each monthly repayment, the interest portion will also fall.

 Example of the Amortization Table